Christine Frackelton, CD(DONA), CBS

 - Midwife designed childbirth education series from Abundant Life Birth Center

-- Personally undergoing pregnancy, labor, and postpartum for my 3rd born child (with a hired doula’s support, of course!)
+- Personally undergoing pregnancy, labor, and postpartum for my 3rd born child (with a doula’s support)

 - DONA International Birth Doula workshop & DONA International approved breastfeeding course for doulas